 The Best Manual Breast Pumps for On-the-Go Parents

-If you’re like most breastfeeding parents, you may occasionally find yourself in a situation where you need to pump milk—after all, it’s nearly impossible to be with baby for every single feeding, especially as they get older.
+If you’re like most parents that choose to breastfeed baby, you may occasionally find yourself in a situation where you need to pump—after all, it’s nearly impossible to be with baby for every single feeding, especially as they get older.
 Then, there are those times when you’re feeling a bit full and need a quick way to express milk.
-For those times when you don’t want to drag out your electric pump, a manual breast pump can come in handy.
+For those times when you don’t want to set up your electric pump, a manual breast pump can come in handy.

 “A manual pump is great for occasional or emergency use,” says Chrisie Rosenthal, IBCLC, a lactation consultant with The Lactation Network, a mission-driven company that connects families with insurance-covered breast pumps and lactation consultations during pregnancy and postpartum.
 “It’s the perfect pump to keep in your bag for ‘pumping on-the-go’ situations where electricity may not be available, or when a full pumping session isn’t needed.”

 If you don’t own a manual breast pump and you’ve considered adding one to your breastfeeding arsenal, you’ve come to the right place.
 Here, we’ve rounded up some of the best manual breast pumps for you to consider.

 While manual and electric breast pumps both work to express breast milk, they function a bit differently.
 An electric breast pump needs batteries or a mains connection in order to operate and provides an automatic motion that simulates a baby’s nursing actions, prompting letdown.
 In contrast, a manual breast pump doesn’t need batteries or electricity.
 Instead it functions using a mechanical motion, either by hand pumping or with natural suction.

 Pros and cons of manual vs. electric breast pumps